 ERG (ERG, ETS Transcription Factor) is a Protein Coding gene.
 Diseases associated with ERG include Extraskeletal Ewing Sarcoma and Ewing Sarcoma.
-Among its related pathways are TarBasePathway and Transcriptional misregulation in cancer.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and signal transducer activity.
+Among its related pathways are Transcriptional misregulation in cancer and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and obsolete signal transducer activity.
 An important paralog of this gene is FLI1.

 UniProtKB/Swiss-Prot for ERG Gene